hplgit/preprocess/README.md

     // #endif
     ...                                     ...
 ```

-Despite these contrived examples preprocess has proved useful for
+Preprocess has proved useful for
 build-time code differentiation in the
 [Komodo](http://www.activestate.com/Komodo) build system -- which
 includes source code in Python, JavaScript, XML, CSS, Perl, and C/C++.
+Preprocess is also a key tool in the [DocOnce](https://github.com/hplgit/doconce) documentation system.

 The `#if` expression (`"macros" in FEATURES` in the example) is Python
-code, so has Python's full comparison richness.
+code, so it has Python's full comparison richness.
 A number of
 preprocessor statements are implemented:

 ```
     #define VAR [VALUE]
     #undef VAR